Applied vs. Generalized Artificial Intelligence: what’s the difference and why it matters for enterprise IT

-In terms of ESM, data preparation is part art, part science.
+In terms of enterprise service management, data preparation is part art, part science.
 It is essential that domain experts are involved early in the data and workflow modeling process to ensure the AI system achieves business objectives.

-A successful AI for ESM initiative must, first and foremost, focus on delivering insights and actions that increase service quality and operational productivity for all employees.
+A successful AI for enterprise service management initiative must, first and foremost, focus on delivering insights and actions that increase service quality and operational productivity for all employees.